praveenraghuvanshi1512/AIML/Meetup_29_June_2019/README.md

-As you can see there is an improvement in accuracy (83.33%) with SdcaLogisticRegressionBinary algorithm.
+As you can see there is an improvement in accuracy (83.33%) with SdcaLogisticRegressionBinary algorithm compared to 80.17% from manual program.
 Code, model and logs path is also present to be used.

 Full source code is available at https://github.com/praveenraghuvanshi1512/AIML/tree/master/Meetup_29_June_2019/Source%20code/binaryclassification

 This concludes a sample on Binary classification.
 Please leave a message for any suggestion/improvements.

 Appreciate feedback through https://www.surveymonkey.com/r/KKHZZS2

 Happy ML :-)